cavealix/LinuxConfig/README.md

 # LinuxConfig
-Documentation for Udacity Fullstack Nanodegree Program Project 7
+This is step-by-step documentation for Udacity Fullstack Nanodegree Program Project 7.
+The goal is to set up an Amazon Web Service Linux server to host the blog project earlier in the course while enforcing security and connecting to a PostgreSQL database.

+##Steps
 Login: ssh -i ~/.ssh/id_rsa grader@35.166.186.239 -p 2200
 URL: http://ec2-35-166-186-239.us-west-2.compute.amazonaws.com/